yhara/ovto/book/guides/tutorial.md

   class View < Ovto::Component
     def render(state:)   # Don't miss the `:`.
-This is not a typo but o 'div' do         # a "mandatory keyword argument". o 'h1', "Hello"  # All of the Ovto methods take keyword arguments. end
+This is not a typo but o 'div' do         # a "mandatory keyword argument". o 'h1', "HELLO"  # All of the Ovto methods take keyword arguments. end
     end
   end